top of page

 GRETCHEN KRUPP

-Last season, Ms. Krupp made concert appearances with The Dallas Opera and Baltimore Concert Opera as well as joining The Atlanta Opera as a Glynn Studio Artist.
-In summer 2021, she returned to Wolf Trap Opera as a Filene Artist where she performed Armelinde in Viardot’s Cendrillon and Dorothée in Bologne’s L’Amant Anonyme.
-She also gave her first performance of Wagner’s Wesendonck Lieder in recital and was a soloist in concert with the National Symphony Orchestra.
+Her concert appearances include engagements with The Dallas Opera and Baltimore Concert Opera.
+In summer 2021, Ms. Krupp returned to Wolf Trap Opera as a Filene Artist, performing Armelinde in Viardot's Cendrillon and Dorothée in Bologne's L'Amant Anonyme.
+That season also featured her first performance of Wagner's Wesendonck Lieder in recital and an appearance as soloist with the National Symphony Orchestra

-Prior to the pandemic, she reprised the role of Samira in Corigliano’s The Ghosts of Versailles in her European debut at the Château de Versailles Spectacles.
-She was additionally awarded the prestigious Georgina Joshi International Fellowship and spent time studying in Berlin.
-The 2018-2019 season included Gretchen’s return to the Glimmerglass Festival where she made role debuts as Samira in The Ghosts of Versailles and Mrs. Noye in Britten’s Noye’s Fludde, along with her mainstage debut with Greensboro Opera as the Witch in Hansel and Gretel.
-Other notable roles include Cornelia in Giulio Cesare, Principessa in Suor Angelica, Mère Marie in Dialogues des Carmélites, Mistress Quickly in Falstaff, Chocholka/Woodpecker/Innkeeper’s Wife in The Cunning Little Vixen, Auntie in Peter Grimes, Marcellina in Le nozze di Figaro, Alisa in Lucia di Lammermoor, and the Marquise in La fille du régiment.
+Prior to the pandemic, Ms. Krupp reprised the role of Samira in Corigliano's The Ghosts of Versailles for her European debut at the Château de Versailles Spectacles.
+She was also awarded the prestigious Georgina Joshi International Fellowship, which supported her studies in Berlin.
+The 2018-2019 season included her return to The Glimmerglass Festival, where she debuted as Samira in The Ghosts of Versailles and Mrs. Noye in Britten's Noye's Fludde, alongside her mainstage debut with Greensboro Opera as the Witch in Hansel and Gretel

-Ms. Krupp was a 2018 Grand Finalist in the Metropolitan Opera National Council Auditions (newly renamed the Eric and Dominique Laffont Competition) and a Finalist in the 29th Annual Eleanor McCollum Competition for Young Singers, culminating in the 2017 Concert of Arias with Houston Grand Opera.
-She is a proud alumna of prestigious programs at Santa Fe Opera, Wolf Trap Opera, The Glimmerglass Festival, Des Moines Metro Opera, and Dolora Zajick’s Institute for Young Dramatic Voices.
+Ms. Krupp was named a 2018 Grand Finalist in the Metropolitan Opera National Council Auditions (now the Eric and Dominique Laffont Competition) and a Finalist in the 29th Annual Eleanor McCollum Competition for Young Singers, culminating in the 2017 Concert of Arias with Houston Grand Opera.
+She is a proud alumna of prestigious young artist programs at the Santa Fe Opera, Wolf Trap Opera, The Glimmerglass Festival, Des Moines Metro Opera, and Dolora Zajick's Institute for Young Dramatic Voices

 "GRETCHEN KRUPP PERFORMS WITH